MELI stock is an e-commerce giant that dominates its country much like Amazon and Alibaba. Lately, it’s been outperforming them both…

 MercadoLibre Stock vs. AMZN vs. BABA

-To be sure, the valuation is extremely rich, as MELI trades at 161 times forward earnings estimates and a whopping 2,900 times trailing earnings.
+To be sure, the valuation is extremely rich, as MELI trades at 227 times forward earnings estimates.
 But MELI stock has been expensive for a while, and that hasn’t stopped it from rising.
-It’s up 232% in the last two years, and 616% in the last five years.
-During that time, the S&P 500 is up 14.6% and 51%, respectively.
-Argentina’s benchmark stock market index, the Merval, is up much more than the S&P in the last five years (+257%), but MercadoLibre stock has still more than doubled it.
+It’s up 445% in the last two years, and 1,791% in the last five years.
+During that time, the S&P 500 is up 41% and 99%, respectively.
+Argentina’s benchmark stock market index, the Merval, is up much more than the S&P in the last five years (+389%), but MercadoLibre stock has still more than doubled it.

-MELI is rising faster than both AMZN and BABA stock, and its business has way more upside: according to Statista, only about 5% of retail sales in Latin America were online last year, compared to 36% in China and 11% in the U.S. The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.
+MELI is rising faster than both AMZN and BABA stock, and its business has way more upside: according to Statista, only about 5% of retail sales in Latin America were online in 2019 (the last full year for which there is data), compared to 36% in China and 11% in the U.S. The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.

-Thus, it’s reasonable to think MercadoLibre stock will continue to outperform AMZN and BABA, though the sky-high valuation is a bit concerning, and the beta is a touch higher than those other two stocks at 1.68.
-I’d wait for a pullback closer to support in the mid-920s before buying (it currently trades at 994, a new all-time high).
+Thus, it’s reasonable to think MercadoLibre stock will continue to outperform AMZN and BABA, though the sky-high valuation is a bit concerning, and the beta is a touch higher than those other two stocks at 1.63.
+I’d wait for a pullback of some kind before buying (it currently trades at 1,932, a new all-time high).
 Long term, however, the trajectory is quite clear.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!